-Our robots are low-speed and low-weight (they weigh around 75 lbs).
+Our robots are low-speed and low-weight.
 We have spent years developing our technology, testing it and improving it in real life environments.

 Our robots have a 'bubble of awareness' and incredibly sophisticated obstacle avoidance technology that helps them to safely navigate around.
 They have numerous cameras, a sensor suite, radar, GPS and time-of-flight cameras.